Exsodium/fmg-editor/README.md

 # FmgEditor

 ## Description
-FmgEditor - An application for viewing and editing FMG files.
+FmgEditor - an application for viewing and editing FMG files.
 It provides a convenient spreadsheet interface for working with text data and supports multi-line editing.

 ## Abilities
 - Opening, editing, saving FMG files - support for binary FMG formats;